 - Crunchy chips

 Limit the following sugary or slightly hard foods to only one per day:

 - Drinks with added sugar such as lemonade

 - Sweetened tea

 Getting braces changes your life.
-Not only is it going to provide you with an elegant smile that you will love to show off for the rest of your life, it will temporarily change the way you have to look at foods, drinks and candies.
+Not only is it going to provide you with an elegant smile that you will love to show off for the rest of your life, but it will also temporarily change the way you have to look at foods, drinks, and candies.
 Giving up chewing gum is a small price to pay for a perfect smile.
-Giving up other items such as sugary drinks, candies and hard snacks and foods is another important thing that must be done.
-But once everything is over and all is said and done, you will have a lifetime to enjoy these foods with the added benefit of a bright, white, perfectly straight smile.
+Giving up other items such as sugary drinks, candies, and hard snacks and foods is another important thing that must be done.
+However, once everything is over, and all is said and done, you will have a lifetime to enjoy these foods with the added benefit of a bright, white, perfectly straight smile.

 What do you think?
-Do you chew sugarfree gum?
-Have you ever had to get your wires corrected because of the foods you eat?
-Are the foods on this list something you avoid or do you throw caution to the wind?
+Were you hoping for a different answer to the question “Can you chew gum with braces?”
+Have you ever had to get your wires corrected because of the foods you ate?
 What do you think about giving up some of these items?
 Tell us in the “Comments” section!